Humidifier vs. Air Purifier: Which One Do You Need?

 Maintaining a Humidifier

 The most crucial piece of humidifier maintenance is to clean your device about once a week.
 If you have a hot-operating model, allow it to cool fully, and then remove the water tank.
 Empty it out and wash it thoroughly with soap and water, using extra care if you’ve added essential oils to the tank.
+You should also be sure to check your water level so that you don't accidentally damage your machine by running it when there is no water left.
+Some models have an automatic shut off for this purpose.

 You may also want to run a vinegar-water mixture in a 1:1 ratio or a small amount of bleach diluted in water through the humidifier every so often.
 This will help to clear the dispersal mechanism and keep your air clean.
 However, you should never use bleach and vinegar together or right after each other; when mixed, they form toxic chlorine gas.